-The Hamilton Index (HI) is actually a chart developed by experienced service tech Jock Hamilton through field service and research over a period of 11 years beginning in the 1960's.
+The Hamilton Index (HI) is actually a chart developed by an experienced service tech, Jock Hamilton, through field service and research over a period of eleven years beginning in the 1960's.
+A chart is available outlining the water chemistry parameters to follow.

 There are several principles behind the concept of the HI.
 It somewhat correlates to the LSI, however, it has its own unique differences and recommendations.
 First, the HI chart recommends maintaining the pH between 7.8 and 8.2.
 Second, depending on the total hardness (not calcium) level, the total (not carbonate) alkalinity is then adjusted to a target level.
 The higher the total hardness of the water, the lower the recommended or target total alkalinity.
-The HI chart does not consider TDS, cyanurate content or temperature.
+The HI chart does not consider TDS, cyanurate content, or temperature.